brnfra/dotfiles/README.md

 If you want full functions here will required, for some functions, the previous installation of some packages like;

 - nm-applet(tool to show network icon)
-- parcellite(tool to show transfer area icon)
+- diodon(tool to show transfer area icon)
-- spectacle(printscreen)
+- gnome-screenshot(printscreen)
 - compton(composer)
 - nitrogen(wallpaper)
 - fzf
 - fdfind
 - exa